 Diversity in the Workplace

 Understanding how to work in a diverse workplace is essential.
 While many of today’s interns arrive in the workplace with a complex understanding of diversity issues, don’t assume that young employees have nothing left to learn.
 Depending on their on campus context (e.g., a liberal arts college versus engineering program), they may arrive with or without a broad range of biases and assumptions.
-Troubleshoot any potential problems upfront by adding one or more courses on diversity to your training essentials for interns package, including Ouch!
-That Stereotype Hurts or Diversity: On the Threshold of Change.
+Troubleshoot any potential problems upfront by adding one or more courses on diversity to your training essentials for interns package, including Respect Racial And Ethnic Differences or Gateways to Inclusion.